-When preparing the semi-annual financial statements, the manager uses estimates and judgments that can be essential to the amounts included in the semi-annual financial statements.
-If deemed necessary, the nature of these estimates and judgements, including the associated assumptions, are disclosed in the notes to the semi-annual financial statements.
+When preparing the semi-annual financial statements, the manager uses estimates and judgments that are essential for the amounts in the semi-annual financial statements.
+If deemed necessary, the nature of these estimates and judgements, including the corresponding assumptions, are disclosed in the notes to the semi-annual financial statements.